status-im/nimbus-eth2/docs/the_nimbus_book/src/eth1.md

 On this page we provide instructions for using Geth (however, any reputable eth1 client should do the trick).

 > **Note:** If you have a > 500GB SSD, and your [hardware](./hardware.md) can handle it, we strongly recommend running your own eth1 client.
 This will help ensure the network stays as decentralised as possible.
 If you can't however, the next best option is to set up an [infura endpoint](./infura.md).

+## Nimbus
+We have recently received a grant from the Ethereum Foundation to turbo charge work on [our eth1 client](https://github.com/status-im/nimbus-eth1).
+While this is  very much a project in development (i.e. not yet ready for public consumption), you are welcome to experiment with it.

+## Nethermind
+*TBC*

+## Geth

 ### 1. Install Geth
 If you're running MacOS, follow the instructions [listed here](https://github.com/ethereum/go-ethereum/wiki/Installation-Instructions-for-Mac) to install geth.
 Otherwise [see here](https://github.com/ethereum/go-ethereum/wiki/Installing-Geth).